Public Transport in Cologne: Buying Tickets and Using Trams

 bus-in-cologne

-Outside of peak hours, trains and buses regularly go at least every 20 minutes until the very late evening and then thin out to 30 to 40 minutes.
+Outside of peak hours, trains and buses usually come by every 20 minutes until pretty late at night, and after that, it slows down a bit to every 30 - 40 minutes.

-The night service runs daily from midnight until about 1:15 a.m., and until 9 a.m. on Sundays at 30-minute intervals.
+This special night service unusually runs daily from midnight until about 1.15 am, and until 9 am on Sundays at 30-minute intervals.
+[1]

 Alternative Public Transport: Bike Rental